adebuyss/kv_store/README.md

 ```
 install: Used within docker and will also install pip requirements locally.
 Requires a python3.8 virtual environment active
 run: Used within docker and will also run kv_store locally.
 Requires a python3.8 virtual environment active
-docker-build: Will build a docker image for the server
+docker-build: builds a docker image for the server
 docker-run: Runs the docker container for the server
 docker-stop: Stops the container
-docker-remove: Stops and remove the container so the image can be rebuilt
+docker-remove: Stops and removes the container so the image can be rebuilt
 docker-clean: Removes the container and image
 docker-net: Creates the bridge network the conatiners use
 docker-unnet: Removes the docker container and images, and removes the bridge network.
 Note test_client must already be cleaned.